 One of the most effective ways to overcome any barriers to understanding menopause is to communicate.
 Many women are embarrassed to discuss menopause, especially with male supervisors and managers.
 However, lack of communication and understanding can make work even more difficult.

 Discuss your needs with your bosses and co-workers.
 You stand to gain more convenient shifts, more frequent breaks, and a more flexible schedule.
 Don’t be afraid to voice specific requests, like temperature control and increased ventilation in working areas.

-When you address your concerns and needs with a responsive manager, it will give you a sense of support.
-Although the support may be informal, this feeling of security can reduce stress and improve the way you feel about going to work.
+Addressing your concerns and needs with a manager can give you a sense of support.
+Educating your manager about what you’re going through can reduce stress and improve the way you feel about going to work.

-There are several things you can do outside work to improve your quality of life in the workplace.
-Eating a balanced diet of whole grains, lean protein, fruits, and vegetables can help increase energy, fight fatigue, and provide a general sense of well-being.
-Regular exercise—especially stress-reduction exercises like yoga—can help control stress levels and make the work day easier.
-Relaxation techniques like mediation and deep breathing are also valuable tools that can help you deal with stress in and outside the workplace.
+There are several things you can do outside of work to improve your quality of life in the workplace.
+Eat a balanced diet of whole grains, lean protein, fruits, and vegetables to increase energy, fight fatigue, and provide a general sense of well-being.
+Regular exercise, especially yoga, can help control stress levels and make the workday easier.
+Relaxation techniques such as meditation and deep breathing are also valuable tools that can help you deal with stress in the workplace.

 Going through menopause can be an uncomfortable time for any woman, and experiencing it in the workplace is an extra challenge.
 However, talking to your co-workers and managers about your needs goes a long way toward making your symptoms more tolerable.
 Maintain a healthy lifestyle outside of work to reduce your symptoms, and speak to your friends, family, and doctor if you feel you need support.